 One of the biggest risks any business faces today, however, is complacency when it comes to the digital revolution.
-Business leaders need to recognise what is happening and react.
-It is increasingly said that organisations need to “innovate or die.”
+Business leaders need to recognize what is happening and react.
+It is increasingly said that organizations need to “innovate or die.”
 Leaders must think about how they can embrace the opportunities which emerging technologies present.
 Failure to do so will leave businesses very exposed to competitors or new start-ups disrupting the status quo.

 It is ultimately about survival of the fittest.

-Responding to Digitalisation Opportunities
+Responding to Digitalization Opportunities

 Formulating a digital strategy

-Whatever your perception is of digital technology and what it means for your industry, somebody at the very top level within the organisation must take responsibility for understanding the competitive landscape, the opportunities emerging technologies present and the threats to existing revenue streams.
-Organisations need to make a conscious decision about whether they are going to be the disrupter and try to take a lead as a transformer or whether they are going to play a waiting game, monitor the competitive landscape and react only when they need to defend market share.
+Whatever your perception is of digital technology and what it means for your industry, somebody at the very top level within the organization must take responsibility for understanding the competitive landscape, the opportunities emerging technologies present and the threats to existing revenue streams.
+Organizations need to make a conscious decision about whether they are going to be the disrupter and try to take a lead as a transformer or whether they are going to play a waiting game, monitor the competitive landscape and react only when they need to defend market share.
 For many, the answer may be somewhere between the two.

 There is no right or wrong digital strategy, apart from burying your head in the sand and praying for the world to stop spinning so you can jump off, because the pace of change is too great.
 The decisions taken to develop a digital strategy will reflect the organization’s culture, risk appetite and ability to invest.
 The one certainty is that it does need to be a conscious decision.
 Digital strategy-setting and review needs to be a business-as- usual activity.
 The executive team should ensure that it is receiving regular briefings from the team responsible for the organization’s digital strategy.
-It is important to analyse the markets in which the business is operating, the competitor landscape, and research to formulate scenario plans.
+It is important to analyze the markets in which the business is operating, the competitor landscape, and research to formulate scenario plans.

 Governing digital transformation